Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 You guys need to get out into the wild, man.

-Volcell, practicing Catholic, you know, for now.
-But
+Got a girlfriend.
+Val cell, practicing Catholic, you know, for now.

 I think there is an issue.

 There is an issue.
-And the issue I'm finding is that my friends at least don't want to meet a girlfriend or wife at a bar necessarily.
+And the issue I'm finding is that my friends at least don't want to meet a girlfriend, a wife at a bar necessarily.

 They want to meet her in church or a church event or something like that.
 In my generation, for the first time in history, there are more men attending church regularly than women.

-well I mean when they're at church I mean are they flirting?
+Well, I mean, when when they're at church, I mean, are they flirting?
 Are they doing the appropriate things?
-The women are there.
+The women aren't there.
 What's your prescription?
-The problem is,
+The problem is the rescue.

 Well, that's because a lot of religion holds women back, so we don't want to be there.
 Oh, yeah.